Starting Winter...

 How to Create Accessible Content

 It is best to create accessible content in it's original format, but you may not be able to find or have access to the original (doc, ppt, xls).
-Below you will find videos, workshop, web resources, and strategies for using Ally.
+Below you will find videos, workshop, web resources, and strategies for using Access4All.

-What is Ally | Workshops | Using Ally | Ally Copy Tips | Bb Ally Support
+What is Access4All | Workshops | Using Access4All

 Videos